LucasMathews/LucasMathews/README.md

 Hello guys!
 I am Lucas Matheus and I am a Java Developer.
-I have been developing in this language for about a year.
+I have been developing in this language for about three years.
 It's been a great time to learn and to create great things from this resource.
 That will be a big pleasure to have people here, sharing and improving my codes!